M4vmCvrk/m4vmcvrk.github.io/pages/farcry3.md

 2. Extract the game into a folder of your choice

-3. Open Steam

-4. Launch the game as admin
+3. Launch the game as admin

-5. Enjoy
+4. Enjoy

 ## Download:

-aHR0cHM6Ly9kcml2ZS5nb29nbGUuY29tL2ZpbGUvZC8xLS11dTYwY2VudFRQSkNRY3YtS25MaDBWb1lsNXdnYmUvdmlldz91c3A9c2hhcmluZw==
+sample text

 Rar password: M4vm1337